 You write a lot about baseball.
 Are you a big baseball fan?
 Did you ever play baseball?

 You can’t write baseball books and not love baseball.
 (Well, I guess you could, but why?)
 So yeah, I’m a fan.
 But I’ve always been a greater fan than player.
 My greatest Little League moment: I misplayed a long drive to left field, then absolutely launched the ball, trying to throw a runner out at the plate.
 The ball sailed over the pitcher’s mound, over first base, over the fence, and into the bleachers, where it hit my little brother in the arm.
 All the runners scored.
 After the inning was over, the coach told me I had a good arm.
 He also told me not to come back.

 Did you create the cover images for your books?
 Do you have any say about them?

-I wish I were that talented.
+I wish I was that talented.
 No, I didn’t create the covers to any of my books, and no, I don’t really have much say (if any) about what they look like.
 But covers are terribly important.
 People say, “Don’t judge a book by its cover,” but we all do, don’t we?
 Here’s how it works: when the writing is finished, my editor sends a description of my book and some thoughts about what kind of tone or look she wants the cover to have to the designer who’s gotten the assignment, and then she works back and forth with the artist and the art editor to create something they hope will say what the book is about, stand out on a bookshelf, and sell copies.
 I’ve been very lucky to have gotten terrific covers for each of my books — a testament to the talents of my publishers’ art departments!